 |Nether Star||This item can be gained by defeating the Wither.
 However, taking it down can be a challenge in itself.
 If you’ve progressed to the point of a Beacon, then you’ve probably already defeated him.|

 |Obsidian||This block forms whenever water meets lava.
 You can make it artificially or let the process happen naturally in the Nether.|

 Once you have the mentioned items, it’s time to get to the building part.
 Simply chug the mentioned materials in the following format and your Beacon will be crafted:

-Once you’re done with the Beacon crafting then it’s time to introduce yourself with the very next question in the process.
+Once you’re done with the Beacon crafting, then it’s time to introduce yourself with the next question.
 How do you place a Beacon?

 Placing a Beacon in Minecraft

 Beacon placement is a rather sensitive process since you need to fulfill a set of requirements in order to make them work.
 That being said, here are the given criteria for successfully placing a Beacon: